Wiibleyde/GLaDOS-Assistant/README.md

     GOOGLE_API_KEY=your_google_api_key
     ```
-4. Run the prisma migrations with `yarn prisma db push`
+4. Run the prisma migrations with `yarn prisma migrate deploy`
 5. Build the project with `yarn build`
 6. Start the bot with `yarn start`